Just Add Onions for Online Privacy?

 Category: Privacy

+What do onions have to do with Internet privacy?
 I don't spend much time in dark corners of the Web, but every once in a while I fire up the privacy-focused Tor browser.
 I just installed the latest version and spent some time exploring the Tor network.
 It was an interesting and surprisingly non-geeky sojourn!
-Here's what you need to know about the Tor browser, and how it can improve your online safety and privacy...
+Here's what you need to know about the Tor browser, and how onions can improve your online safety and privacy...work security

 Tor Browser Offers Enhanced Privacy and Safety